Gazelle79/Pricer/ReadMe.md

 **Pricer doesn't have a GUI.
 It is run from a command prompt.**

 ####  Input Parameters:
- -  ``targetSize``

-    - INTEGER.
-(Default value: 200) Minimum nuber of total shares needed before Pricer calculates the income / expense of buying / selling the shares.
+ -  ``targetSize``  - [Integer, Default value: 200] Minimum number of total shares needed before Pricer calculates the income / expense of buying / selling the shares.

 ####  Input: